MicrosoftDocs/cpp-docs/docs/standard-library/filesystem.md

 ```

 > [!IMPORTANT]
->  As of the release of Visual Studio 2017, the \<experimental/filesystem> header was not yet a C++ standard.
+>  As of the release of Visual Studio 2017, the \<filesystem> header was not yet a C++ standard.
 Visual C++ 2017 implements the final draft standard, found in [ISO/IEC JTC 1/SC 22/WG 21 N4100](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4100.pdf).

  This header supports filesystems for one of two broad classes of host operating systems: Microsoft Windows and Posix.